Learn about the roles and responsibilities parents and teachers have in identifying and preventing bullying.Publisher: CourseFlix

 - Examine the concept of and criteria for bullying

-- Recognise the relevance and severity of bullying
+- Recognize the relevance and severity of bullying

 - Report the difficulties and complex issues with respect to the prevention of cyberbullying